The Seven Principles

 Research-based.
 Effective.
 Sustainable.

-With a proven track record of results, the ISA Model is a proudly included in the US Dept. of Education’s What Works Clearinghouse.
-ISA’s seven research-based principles provide the foundation for each school’s customized implementation of the ISA model.
-ISA collaborates with schools to create customized comprehensive plans and implementation strategies designed to meet their needs and to achieve and sustain success.
+With a proven track record of results, the ISA model has been independently validated by external evaluators and verified as having a positive impact on student achievement.
+Notably, ISA’s whole school reform approach is included in the federal What Works Clearinghouse (WWC).
+ISA also meets the Every Student Succeeds Act (ESSA) Tier 2 threshold for evidence-based interventions.
+ISA’s seven research-based principles provide the foundation for each school’s customized engagement with ISA.
+ISA collaborates with schools and districts to create customized comprehensive plans and implementation strategies designed to meet their needs and to achieve and sustain success.
 Comprehensive planning and implementation strategies focus on three areas:

 College Prep Teaching & Learning

 - College Preparatory Instructional Program – ISA partners with schools and their communities to honor and extend the investment made in their students.
 ISA team members and coaches work in collaboration with principals and teachers to enhance the learning opportunities so that student belonging, agency, and academic achievement through inquiry are more intentionally cultivated throughout the school.
 ISA’s approach to college and career preparatory instruction supports students as they prepare for and navigate the postsecondary spaces that they choose.

 - Extended School Day and School Year– Because learning continues beyond the traditional school day and year, our extended timeframe provides additional opportunities for effective skill and talent development.
 Faculty are able to provide more structured time and individual attention, while students have the opportunity they need to get assistance with homework, test preparation, internships, and community service projects.